 We attended a Water Making seminar in the neighbouring town of La Cruz.
 The bus ride was very entertaining with the music cranked up so loud you couldn't talk to each other.
 In the usual Mexican fashion, the bus flew over the ragged cobblestone streets at an alarming speed, narrowly missing pedestrians and running another vehicle off the road altogether.

-The town of La Cruz is a quaint little town with dirt and cobblestone streets and a truly Mexican flair.
 We went to dinner with Gwen and Don from Tackless II.
 A local family puts on a delightful dinner of home made tacos and quesadillas on Saturday night only.
 Tables are set out in the street, waited on by the sons attending Medical school.
 The tacos were absolutely delicious, washed down by the beer we had bought at a nearby tienda.
 And the price was right!

 We were pleased when Ocean Girl arrived, taking a slip in Paradise Village.
 To our delight they had made the decision to cruise the South Pacific as well.
 We all decided to spend a relaxing Happy Hour drifting down the river adjacent to the marina in our dinghies, tied together.
 Although the mangroves are home to crocodiles, we didn't actually see any, to our relief.
 The river system is very extensive and we managed to get lost.
 It was dark when we sheepishly asked a local fisherman catching lobster the way back to the marina.